rohitnayak19/octa-task/README.md

-# 🌟 OctaTech Task — Smart Task & Lead Management App
+# OctaTech — Task & Lead Management System

 Welcome to **OctaTech Task**, a web-based platform designed to simplify task tracking, client management, and business lead monitoring — all in one place.
 Whether you’re a **Manager** or a **Client**, OctaTech helps you stay connected and organized effortlessly.

 ---

-## 🚀 What Is OctaTech Task?
+## What Is OctaTech Task?

 OctaTech Task is an all-in-one web app where:

-- 🧑‍💼 **Managers** can manage clients, assign tasks, schedule calls, and track leads.
+- **Managers** can manage clients, assign tasks, schedule calls, and track leads.
-- 👥 **Clients** can connect with their managers using a special code, view assigned tasks, and stay updated in real time.
+- **Clients** can connect with their managers using a special code, view assigned tasks, and stay updated in real time.

 It’s fast, clean, and works on both desktop and mobile — you can even install it as a Progressive Web App (PWA)!

 ---

-## 🪜 Getting Started (User Guide)
+## Getting Started (User Guide)

-### 🧩 Step 1: Register as a Manager
+### Step 1: Register as a Manager
 1. Visit the **Register** page.
 2. Enter your **Name**, **Email**, and **Password**.
 3. Select **Manager** as your role.